pnguyen44/github-stats/README.md

 This project pulls in data from GitHub using the GitHub API.
 You need to generate a token in order to use the API.

-To generate a token, please follow the instructions in this link: <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#keeping-your-personal-access-tokens-secure>
+To generate a token, please follow the instructions in the [GitHub docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#keeping-your-personal-access-tokens-secure).

 ## pre-commit